Helicopter money: Implementation

-Although the original definition of helicopter money describes a situation where central banks distribute cash directly to individuals, more modern use of the term refers to other possibilities, such as granting a universal tax rebate to all households, financed by the central bank.
-This is, for example, what the United States did with the Economic Stimulus Act of 2008.
-The use of tax rebates explains why some consider helicopter money as a fiscal stimulus as opposed to a monetary policy tool.
-Helicopter money, however, is not meant to be permanent, and is therefore a different policy option than universal basic income.

 Under a strict definition, where helicopter drops are simply transfers from the central bank to the private sector financed with base money a number of economists have argued that they are already occurring.
 In 2016, the European Central Bank (ECB) launched a programme of targeted longer-term refinancing operations (TLTROs), lending money to banks at negative interest rates, which amounts to a transfer to banks.
 Also, the use of differential interest rates on tiered reserves to support commercial banks' profitability in the face of negative interest rates, opens up another source of helicopter drop – albeit intermediated by banks.

 In the case of the Eurozone, the use of TLTROs is believed by some economists to provide a legal and administratively tractable means of introducing transfers to households.
 The economist, Eric Lonergan, argued in 2016 that legal helicopter drops in the Eurozone could be structured via zero coupon, perpetual loans, which all European adult citizens would be eligible to receive.
 The loans could be administered by eligible commercial banks, and under certain conditions the loans would be net interest income positive to the central bank.
 Other advocates such as think tank Positive Money or BlackRock's Stanley Fischer and Philipp Hildebrand propose to introduce helicopter money through soft forms of cooperation with fiscal authorities.